Cross-Examination (film)

 Cross-Examination is a 1932 American drama film directed by Richard Thorpe and starring H. B. Warner, Sally Blane and Natalie Moorhead.

-Synopsis
+Plot

 A defense attorney tries to prove the innocence of his client on a murder charge, despite witness after witness testifying against him.
 However, during a cross examination of a crucial witness, the lawyer is able to establish the real truth.